 4. Kawaii [可愛い]

-Kawaii [可愛い] is a Japanese word that can be translated as cute and cute.
-It can be used as a compliment, but kawaii is also an aesthetic of Japanese culture and involves cute little things like pets, clothes and even attitudes.
+kawaii [可愛い] is a Japanese word that can be translated as cute and beautiful.
+It can be used as a compliment, but kawaii is also an aesthetic of Japanese culture and involves cute little things like pets, clothes, and even attitudes.

-Everything in Japan is ridiculously beautiful, the term Kawaii is quite powerful and moves Japanese industry, including lolita fashion.
-We’ve already written a full article that explains all about the word kawaii.
+Everything in Japan is ridiculously beautiful, the term Kawaii is quite powerful and moves the Japanese industry, including lolita fashion.

 5. Otsukare [お疲れ]

-Otsukare means "fatigue" and refers especially to the hard work the person has just done and serves as a compliment.
-In Japan, it is highly respected to work until tired.
-This expression shows how dedicated Japanese people are at work.
+Otsukare means “fatigue” and it especially refers to the hard work a person has just done and serves as a compliment.
+In Japan, it is highly respected to work until you drop.
+This expression shows how dedicated the Japanese are at work.

-When people leave the office at night, they say otsukaresama deshita, which can be translated as “you're tired”, but it means “Good job!”.
+When people leave the office at night, they say Otsukaresama Deshita, which can be translated as “are you tired”, but which means “Good Job!”.
 This is one of the most important phrases in the workplace.

 6. Shouganai [しょうがない]

-Shoganai can be translated as “cannot be helped” or “nothing can be done“.
-It is the Japanese philosophy of accepting your destiny.
+Shoganai can be translated as “cannot be helped” or “nothing can be done”.
+It's the Japanese philosophy of accepting your fate.
 It is used to explain why most Japanese people are not interested in politics.

-This word indicates acceptance of things as they are, it can encourage the person to move forward despite the problems that can be impactful.
-Showing thus that the Japanese accept the problems instead of complaining and lamenting.
+This word indicates acceptance of things the way they are, it can encourage the person to move forward despite the problems that can be impacting.
+Thus showing that the Japanese accept problems instead of complaining and regretting.

 7. Yoroshiku [よろしく]

 Yoroshiku is the most difficult Japanese word to translate.
 The best translation available is “I count on your help, I count on your friendship”.
-It is used when interacting with someone else in an activity.
+It is used when you are going to interact in some activity with another person.

 This word shows the formality and organization that the Japanese have with each other.
-Before doing anything, the Japanese first confirm with each other and ask for all the support and collaboration with the word yoroshiku.
+Before doing anything, the Japanese first confirm among themselves and ask for all support and collaboration with the word Yoroshiku.

 8. Itadakimasu [いただきます]

-Itadakimasu can be translated as "Thanks for the food", "Or I will receive it humbly".
+Itadakimasu can be translated as “Thank you for the food”, “Or I will receive it humbly”.
 This is said before a meal.
 This word thanks everyone who was responsible for the food, even those who planted and cultivated it, or the animal that became food.

-Another example of education and gratitude that the Japanese have in their customs.
-After meals they also usually thank you with the expression gochisousama deshita.
+Another example of politeness and gratitude that the Japanese have in their customs.
+After meals they also usually thank you with the expression Gochisousama Deshita.

 9. Arigatou [ありがとう]

-The word arigatou comes from the adjective arigatai [有難い] which means grateful, gratitude or esteem, and which gave rise to adverbial conjugation arigataku [有り難く].
-In reality the origin is much more complex and can be seen in the article 72 ways to thank in Japanese.
+The word arigatou comes from the adjective arigatai [有難い] which means grateful, grateful or esteemed, and which gave rise to the adverbial conjugation arigataku [有り難く].
+In reality the origin is much more complex and can be seen in the article: 72 Ways to Say Thank You in Japanese.

 10. Banzai [万歳]

-THE word banzai literally means 10 thousand years of life.
-The word came up in the Meiji Period, when the Japanese attacked in war, they shouted banzai in salute to their emperor.
-Currently, banzai can be translated as “Viva”, “Vida Longa”, “Hurray!”.
+The word banzai literally means 10,000 years of life.
+The word originated in the Meiji Era, when the Japanese attacked in war, they would shout banzai in salute to their emperor.
+Currently, banzai can be translated as “Long live”, “Long live”, “Hurrah!”.

-Nowadays the Japanese shout banzai three times in festivities, being a peaceful and happy expression.
-This word shows how much the Japanese are united and nationalist.
+Nowadays the Japanese chant banzai three times in festivities, being a peaceful and happy expression.
+This word shows how united and nationalistic the Japanese are.

-Those were the 10 Japanese words and how they represent and describe the Japanese, Japan and its culture.
+These were the 10 Japanese words and how they represent and describe the Japanese, Japan and their culture.
 I hope you enjoyed the article, if you liked it share and leave your comments.